Cortisone injections can provide much-needed relief for ongoing and chronic pain.

 What are the benefits?

 The ultrasound machine certainly helps us guide needle placement for injection accuracy without the use of X-ray.
-An ultrasound guided injection, however, does not take the place of MRI or CT scan.
-If someone is unable to have an MRI due to a pacemaker or does not want a CT scan due to the exposure to radiation, a diagnostic ultrasound may be performed to evaluate for certain pathologies such as a rotator cuff tear.
+An ultrasound-guided injection, however, does not take the place of MRI or CT scan.
+If someone is unable to have an MRI due to a pacemaker or does not want a CT scan due to exposure to radiation, diagnostic ultrasound may be performed to evaluate for certain pathologies such as a rotator cuff tear.
 A diagnostic ultrasound does not involve an injection.
 It is simply the use of the ultrasound machine to visualize the soft tissue and tendon attachments.
 The ultrasound does not tend to be as accurate as MRI or CT scan, but it can give us a better understanding of pathology with less risk for certain patients.

 This article was originally published on February 25th, 2018, and updated on August 25th, 2021.